aica-technology/package-template/README.md

 We use a custom Docker frontend instead of a Dockerfile, so all configuration of the build is stored in `aica-package.toml`.
 As we are using `docker build` to build you can pass any Docker argument, like `-t <image_name>` to tag the image or `--platform <platform>` to build for a specific platform.
-Note that you can only build one platform at a time at the moment.

 ## Testing your component package